22 June 2022

 By guaranteeing lower inflation for the foreseeable future, the cap could also reduce medium-term inflation expectations, which have been drifting in recent months.
 This suggests that the Bank of England will need to lead less heavily against inflation in the short-term.

-However, that is unlikely to stop the Monetary Policy Committee (MPC) from raising interest rates next week.
-There is more detail in our MPC Preview but, in short, a stubbornly tight labour market, soaring inflation and wandering inflation expectations mean the MPC will probably opt for another 50bps hike at its next meeting on Thursday, 15 September – despite its own forecasts that the economy will fall into a recession by the end of the year.
+However, that is unlikely to stop the Monetary Policy Committee (MPC) from raising interest rates on Thursday 22nd September.
+There is more detail in our MPC Preview but, in short, a stubbornly tight labour market, soaring inflation and wandering inflation expectations mean the MPC will probably opt for another 50bps hike – despite its own forecasts that the economy will fall into a recession by the end of the year.

 That suggests that interest rates will have to go higher in the longer term to get core inflation back to the MPC’s 2% target.
 We now expect interest rates to peak at 3.5% by the end of next year.

 The hit to household’s incomes will now be smaller than we previously thought.
 Real household disposable incomes are now likely to fall by roughly 2.5% in 2022 and by about 1% in 2023.
 That’s much better than the 3% fall both this year and next that we were expecting, but it is still a significant drop.